AcheronProject/AcheronDocs/pcbway/sponsorship.rst

 2. Soldermask
 -------------

 The main way to look at soldermask is coverage and uniformity.
-Soldermask is basically a protective cover to avoid exposing the PCB copper and unintended shortcuts.
+Soldermask is basically a protective cover to avoid exposing the PCB copper and unintended shorts.
 Its main purpose, however, is to repel solder so that the tin sticks only to the metallic pads it is supposed to.
 It also has a very aesthetic function, as it is basically what gives the PCB its color.

-Having a soldermask not cover any part of the PCB means it can present oxidation and unintended shorcircuits.
+Having a soldermask not cover any part of the PCB means it can present oxidation and unintended short-circuits.
 Having it uneven or not uniform means that it can wear off in some time or with bad handling.

 A good stress test is to try scraping the soldermask off at some point in the PCB; ideally, a soldermask should be very difficult to wear or scrape off, so taking a blunt and a sharp object and trying to rip soldermask off the PCB in various places is the way to do it.
 Another way to detect bad uniformity is putting the PCB against a light source and checking for color differences.